isomerpages/moe-ast-elis/_podcast-series/Windows on Expertise/(Episode 4) Metacognition – Beyond Reflection at the End of English Language Lessons.md

 </div>
 <p><a href="https://open.spotify.com/episode/68kE939WlxLLDMy7FXACFy?si=0db5708c4fa94784" rel="noopener nofollow" target="_blank">Click here to listen to the podcast</a>
 </p>
-<p>In this episode, we feature Christine Goh, NTU President's Chair Professor
+<p>In this episode, we feature Dr Christine Goh, NTU President's Chair Professor
-in Education, English Language and Literature Department, National Institute of Education, NTU; Margaret Teo, Senior Teacher of English Language at Pei Hwa Presbyterian Primary School; and Colin Sim, Head of Department for English Language and Literature at Yusof Ishak Secondary School.
-Christine, Margaret and Colin explore with Cedric Leong, Principal Master Teacher, the question: “Is metacognition more than reflection?”.
+in Education, English Language and Literature Department, National Institute of Education, NTU; Miss Margaret Teo, Senior Teacher of English Language at Pei Hwa Presbyterian Primary School; and Mr Colin Sim, Head of Department for English Language and Literature at Yusof Ishak Secondary School.
+Christine, Margaret and Colin explore with Mr Cedric Leong, Principal Master Teacher, the question: “Is metacognition more than reflection?”.
 They discuss how metacognitive processing can be encouraged and made audible and visible in the pre-, while-, and post-phases of lessons in the English Language